Introscopia/ImageViewer/README.txt

-README

-"ImageViewer" is an ultra-minimalistic image viewing program for Windows built with C and SDL2 by Introscopia in 2020. https://introscopia.github.io/ introscopia@protonmail.com
+"ImageViewer" is an ultra-minimalistic image viewing program for Windows built with C and SDL2 by Introscopia in 2020, latest updade: 2023-09-09 https://introscopia.github.io/ introscopia@protonmail.com